Challenges in the Life of Lane Kiffin in a Detailed Timeline

 September 30, 2008: Kiffin Fired by Raiders

-In June 2010, the NCAA imposed sanctions against the USC football program due to a "lack of institutional control" following an investigation into Reggie Bush's acceptance of financial benefits.
-The sanctions included a two-year postseason ban, the loss of 30 scholarships, and the vacating of wins in which Bush played, including the 2005 Orange Bowl.
+In June 2010, the NCAA imposed sanctions against the USC Trojan football program for a "lack of institutional control" following an investigation into Reggie Bush's eligibility.
+The sanctions included a two-year postseason ban, the loss of 30 scholarships over three years, and the vacating of wins in which Bush participated as an "ineligible" player.

-In June 2010, the NCAA retroactively declared Reggie Bush ineligible for the entire 2005 season, and forced USC to vacate all of its 2005 wins.
+In June 2010, the NCAA retroactively declared Reggie Bush ineligible for the entire 2005 season, forcing USC to vacate all of its 2005 wins.

 November 15, 2010: Arbitrator Rules Davis Had Cause to Fire Kiffin

-On November 15, 2010, an arbitrator ruled that Al Davis did indeed have cause to fire Lane Kiffin in 2008.
+On November 15, 2010, an arbitrator ruled that Al Davis did indeed have cause to fire Lane Kiffin.

-In 2010, Lane Kiffin's first season at USC, the Trojans finished with an 8–5 record but were ineligible for post-season play due to NCAA sanctions.
-Several players transferred due to an NCAA exception, and USC played with only 71 scholarship players.
+In 2010, Lane Kiffin's first season at USC, the team finished with an 8–5 record but was ineligible for post-season play due to NCAA sanctions.
+Several players transferred due to a new NCAA guideline, and USC played with a reduced number of scholarship players.

-On May 26, 2011, the NCAA's Appeals Committee upheld the sanctions against USC, preventing the football team from participating in the Pac-12 Football Championship Game or a bowl game during the 2011–12 season.
+On May 26, 2011, the NCAA's Appeals Committee upheld the sanctions against USC, preventing the football team from participating in the Pac-12 Football Championship Game and a bowl game during the 2011-12 season.

-In 2012, Kiffin became a voting member of the USA Today Coaches' Poll but resigned after one vote due to controversy over his preseason selection of USC as No. 1.
-The Trojans finished the season unranked after starting as the top team.
+In 2012, Kiffin resigned from the USA Today Coaches' Poll after one vote due to controversy over his preseason selection of USC as No. 1.
+The Trojans finished the season with a 7-6 record and were unranked after starting the season at #1.

-On September 28, 2013, Lane Kiffin was fired as USC's head coach after a 62–41 loss to Arizona State.
-He was dismissed by Athletics Director Pat Haden at Los Angeles International Airport.
+On September 28, 2013, after a 62-41 loss to Arizona State, USC Athletics Director Pat Haden fired Lane Kiffin hours after the game.
+The dismissal occurred at Los Angeles International Airport.
 Ed Orgeron took over as interim coach.

-In July 2021, the defamation suit from former coach Todd McNair was settled through mediation.
-However, the vacated wins from 2005 remained.
+In July 2021, the defamation suit from former coach Todd McNair to fight his defamation and to overturn those vacancies was settled through mediation, though the wins remained vacated.